 Native honeysuckle (Lonicera sempivirens) is a star of Chesapeake native plants.
 First, it is literally a hummingbird magnet.
 Second, new growth often begins in February.
-Third, it’s very durable – you can see it trained to climb a trellis on the High Line in New York City so sun and wind are no problem.
 Last, it is so versatile — grow it on a mailbox post, train it to cover a fence or let it climb a wall.
 If you can think of it, it will probably do it.
 At the same time, it is quite manageable with a little pruning from time to time.
 It is nowhere near as aggressive as its asian alternative, Japanese honeysuckle (Lonicera japonica).

 Japanese honeysuckle, on the left above, is considered invasive.
 The Missouri Botanical Garden calls it a “dreadful weed.”
 Despite this, Japanese honeysuckle is widely sold as an evergreen perennial with fragrant flowers by major growers.
 If you have this, you should remove it because of its many invasive tendencies.